-Hi, I’m Rushaa (pronounced Russia)!
+Hi, I’m Rushaa Louise Hamid

 I’m a socio-political researcher and occasional culture writer.
 My work often centres on identity tensions in the modern world, in particular how identities all interact with each other and come to shape our social and political systems.

-Currently I’m the Research Manager at Toynbee Hall, co-leading on Toynbee Hall’s co-production/Particiapatory Action Research approach and developing their research strand.
+Currently I’m the Research Manager at Toynbee Hall, co-leading on Toynbee Hall’s co-production/Participatory Action Research approach and developing their research strand.
 In short my work involves guiding people to study and create solutions for problems inside their communities, rather than the traditional approach where the researcher sits removed from those they are researching about.